Hate the after-effects of overindulging? Make savvy choices and you’ll never suffer again...

 And although we know the perpetual popping of Prosecco corks is never going to be 'good' for us, it probably won’t stop the majority of us from overindulging.

-Luckily, there are insider tricks when it comes to selecting your wine, which can be kinder on your body.
+Luckily, there are insider trickswhen it comes to selecting your the best wine for no hangover and one which can be kinder on your body.

 “This is not only because it’s likely to be 11.5-12.5% alcohol (compared with 14-15% for those heavier reds), but also due to how the wine is produced.
 Lighter whites haven’t been fermented in their grape skin for as long as reds.
 Toxic tannins and phenols are contained in grape skins, which can cause our bodies to react badly.”

 There’s rarely an ingredients list on a wine bottle, so it’s hard to know exactly what could be causing it, but if you develop flu-like symptoms after just a couple of glasses, it could be the sulphur.

 “Sweeter wines are best avoidedas they can be higher in alcohol and sulphur, the wine preservative,” advises Neil.
 “Many people are sensitive to it, and this is also a contributory factor to ‘feeling rough’ or developing allergic reactions, rashes and headaches.”

 And, although it’s hardto prove organic winescontain more beneficialnutrients and minerals,they will have fewernasties.
 “Certified organicwine will contain fewer orvirtually no toxins, especially pesticide residues,” says Neil, “however, it does contain the same amounts of alcohol.”